-The Isando area had a number of water outages in the second half of F23, mainly impacting the Isando Coffee and Creamer factory despite the site having three days' back-up water.
-National Brands had installed process water back-up tanks at its sites over recent years but owing to the further deterioration in water supply security as a result of municipal infrastructure failure, it is further increasing the back-up storage at some sites and investigating the feasibility of borehole water for the Isando Coffee and Creamer and Isando Biscuit factories.
+The Isando area had a number of water outages during F24, mainly impacting the Isando Coffee and Creamer factory despite the site having three days' back-up water.
+National Brands had installed process water back-up tanks at its sites over recent years but owing to the further deterioration in water supply security as a result of municipal infrastructure failure, it is further increasing the back-up storage at some sites.